TABurrows/taburrows.github.io/src/content/notes/web/scaffolding/typescript-react-vite-leaflet.md

 ---
-title: "Web App: Simple Mapping"
+title: "Web App: Base Web Mapping Application"
 summary: "A cheatsheet on using TypeScript + React + Vite + Leaflet to create Mapping Applications for the Web"
 tags: [ "Web", "TypeScript", "React", "Leaflet", "Maps", "Vite" ]
 ---

-# Scaffold: TypeScript + React + Vite + Leaflet

 A simple web application scaffold for a `TypeScript + React + Vite + Leaflet` mapping web application: